 - 7.8.3.1 A laboratory may submit a test report as instructed by the validation program.
-An electronic version shall have the same content as the printed reports and shall be generated using a software application that is acceptable to the validation program. - 7.8.3.2 The laboratory shall ensure that the test results are transmitted with an integrity and confidentiality mechanism appropriate to the sensitivity of the data and the requirements of the validation program and/or governments regulations.
+An electronic version shall have the same content as the printed reports and shall be generated using a software application that is acceptable to the validation program. - 7.8.3.2 The laboratory shall ensure that the test results are transmitted with an integrity and confidentiality mechanism appropriate to the sensitivity of the data and the requirements of the validation program and/or governments regulations. - 7.8.3.3 When cryptography is utilized as the mechanism for the protection of information, the cryptographic module shall be the applicable version of FIPS 140 validated and operating in FIPS mode.

-- 7.8.3.3 When cryptography is utilized as the mechanism for the protection of information, the cryptographic module shall be FIPS 140-2 validated and operating in FIPS mode. - NOTE 1 The transmission mechanism of the test report to the validation program is employed to ensure that the test report is only disclosed to the intended recipient(s). - NOTE 2 An integrity mechanism exists to ensure that the test report is not modified.
+NOTE 1: The transmission mechanism of the test report to the validation program is employed to ensure that the test report is only disclosed to the intended recipient(s).

+NOTE 2: An integrity mechanism exists to ensure that the test report is not modified.